 Justin's face heated and he clenched his jaws.
 It would be so satisfying to put her in her place.
 But he had to study, and the exams wouldn't be offered again until April of next year.
 "Would you like me to ring his room?"

 She leaned across the counter and glared at him.
 "I. Want.
 His.
 Room.
 Number.
 Now."

 Justin chewed the side of his mouth.
 "It's 312."

-That was too much.
+That was too much, just like his mother right before she went ballistic and started hitting.
 "If you explicitly order to me to do so under your authority as an FBI agent, I'll open the room for you.
 I won't give you the key."
 This fascist pipsqueak could do whatever she wanted.
 He had his limits.
 Besides, she might have gotten that badge on the internet.
 Or Badges R Us.
 Who knew?

 She rolled her eyes.
 "Who are you?
 Perry Mason?
 I order you on my authority as Special Agent of the FBI to let me in the room.
 There, does that make you happy?
 Now snap to it."

 Justin grabbed the master keycard and stepped toward the elevator.
 When he pushed the "up" button, he realized he'd forgotten his shoes again.
 Screw it.
+He'd be back behind the counter where no one could see, and he may as well be comfortable.
 The doors slid open and they rode in silence to the third floor.

 He paused outside 312 and tapped on the door.
 "Mr. Mazaeus?"

-Justin hesitated, then padded after.
-She was an FBI agent, after all.
-It should be safe.
-Besides, he was pissed off at her officious manner and wanted keep an eye on her.
+Justin hesitated..
+She may be an FBI agent, but she just pulled a friggin' gun.
+But he was still pissed off at her officious manner and wanted keep an eye on her.
+He followed her inside.

-Corbett circled the bed, her gun aimed at his head.
+Corbett circled the bed, her gun pointed at his head.
 "Stand up."